Medical Negligence Lawyers Say Wait For Answers Is Distressing For Families

 “Since the Mid Staffordshire enquiry in 2009 and the introduction of the duty of candour, hospital investigations in complaints and instance of poor care have improved, which is of benefit to patients and their families.
 However, there is still work to be done.

 “There has been much said in the media about the costs of clinical negligence claims and best way to keep these costs down is to improve patient safety and, when there has been failings, for the hospital to take this seriously and ensure there is thorough investigation as soon as they become aware of the incident/concerns raised.
 It is distressing that the families of the patients here have had to wait almost 20 years for a proper investigation to have occurred.”
-Rebecca Brown - Associate Solicitor
+Rebecca Brown - Senior Associate

 Read more about how we can help you with matters relating to medical negligence claims.